 Q: Are square roots used in real-world applications?

 A: Absolutely!
-Square roots are used extensively in various fields, including geometry (e.g., calculating distances), physics (e.g., calculating the speed of sound), engineering (e.g., designing structures), and finance (e.g., calculating investment returns).
+So square roots are used extensively in various fields, including geometry (e. g., calculating distances), physics (e.g.On top of that, , calculating the speed of sound), engineering (e.
+On the flip side, g.
+Consider this: , designing structures), and finance (e. g., calculating investment returns) Small thing, real impact..

 Conclusion